mchelen/michaelchelen.net/_posts/2011-06-07-blogging-with-git-using-jekyll-on-ubuntu-11-04.md

 ---
 layout: article
 uuid: c6c404f0-00cc-4245-b535-450c1eb6fc51
-title: Blogging with Git using Jekyll on Ubuntu Server
+title: Blogging with Git using Jekyll on Ubuntu Server 11.04
-name: blogging-with-git-using-jekyll-on-ubuntu-server
+name: blogging-with-git-using-jekyll-on-ubuntu-server-11-04
 created_at: 2011-06-07
 updated_at: 2011-06-07
-categories: unfinished
+categories: git jekyll ruby ubuntu
+published: true
 ---

 Jekyll is a Git compatible static site generator that can be installed on Ubuntu Server.
+The template system can be configured for a blog style layout.

 <!--more-->

 # Optional EC2 Start
-The Amazon EC2 service is an example for a host server.
+The Amazon EC2 service can be used to host the Ubuntu Server installation.
-Tested with micro instance EBS `ami-06ad526f`.
+Tested with EBS Micro instance `ami-06ad526f`.

 # Install Apache
+{% highlight bash %}
 sudo apt-get install apache2
+{% endhighlight %}

 # Install Jekyll Dependencies
     sudo apt-get install git ruby rubygems python-pygments